 Since affiliations are instead owned by each state, updating or tracking affiliation information can be a very tedious process because agencies have to work directly, state by state.
 Each state has its own rules about affiliations, and each has its own required method for submission.
 Some states require that an agency complete a paper form or PDF and mail, email, or fax it to the state, or submit it via the state’s website.
 Other states even identify another website altogether that agencies must submit their affiliations through.

 No one-size solution on agency DRLPs and affiliations

 Most states require agencies to include DRLP information in their licensing transactions with the NIPR gateway.
 Additionally, at least one state – Massachusetts – also requires that those agency licensing transactions further include all affiliations, and those affiliations must match what the state has on file.

-While carrier appointments can automatically sync through NIPR, agencies don’t have a single-source option for affiliations.
+While carrier appointments can automatically sync through NIPR, insurance agencies don’t have a single-source option for affiliations.
 The real effects of this are that, although digital options like AgentSync can handle tracking carrier appointments state to state, agencies have to use manual methods (things like manually entering it into the AgentSync record or the ol’ “spreadsheet everything method”) to track and manage agency DRLPs and affiliations across each state to ensure the information on file at that state stays current.

 There may not be an easy way to deal with agency affiliations, but AgentSync provides solutions to many of the other producer license compliance issues facing agencies, carriers, and MGAs alike.
 To find out how we can help you simplify your producer licensing, check out one of our demos.